marano/blog/_posts/2014-05-02-grow-by-learning-to-fail-a-little-better-and-a-little-faster.markdown

 Who do you know that is willing to acknowledge failure and memorize it?
 When have you last reflected about the costs of failing?

 As we build products and retrospect about improvements, our thoughts lead to decisions that can vary from negative to just [outright weird](http://techcrunch.com/2014/03/01/our-dangerous-obsession-with-the-mvp/).
 As a creator, you cannot develop the right product for your client if you fall in love with a prototype that nobody wants to buy.
-That’s common situation, but it's the wrong way to fail.
+That’s a common situation, but it's the wrong way to fail.
 Don’t worry about building a perfect app, or the perfect design, or having the perfect process.
 Just improve these and other aspects of your project continuously.
-But reading alone won't not be enough.
+But reading this post alone won1't not be enough.
 Development can get costly since users are so unpredictable, so constantly dig deep and reason why.

 <!--more-->